zc-alexfan/hold/README.md

 ## [CVPR'24 Highlight] HOLD: Category-agnostic 3D Reconstruction of Interacting Hands and Objects from Video
-### 👉I plan to enter the job market in Summer/Fall 2025.
-If you have an openning, feel free to [email](https://zc-alexfan.github.io/)!👈

 <p align="center">
     <img src="./docs/static/logo.png" alt="Image" width="300" height="100%" />